 Protest!

-Louis Schanker was involved in many of the protest movements of the art world during
+Louis Schanker was involved in many of the protest movements in the art world during

 the mid 20th century.